Doctor of Business Administration (DBA) Programs and Degrees (PhD)

 Learners in DBA programs often study management theory and its practical applications.
 In tandem, students work to build strategic and sustainable decision and analytical skills through extensive research for independent projects.

-A Doctor of Business Administration or DBA degree is a terminal business focused degree program which typically includes a real world dimension to ready students as change agents, innovators and though leaders.
+A Doctor of Business Administration (DBA) is a terminal business focused degree program which typically includes a real world dimension to ready students as change agents, innovators and though leaders.

 written by Rana Waxman